IMPORTANT COVID-19 UPDATE:

 Dear Midland Free Church Family,

-On Monday, March 23, Governor Whitmer issued a new Executive Order suspending, until at least April 13, activities not necessary to sustain or protect life, including a stay at home requirement and prohibiting public and private gatherings of any number of people among persons not part of a single household.
+On Monday, March 23, Governor Whitmer issued a new Executive Order suspending, activities not necessary to sustain or protect life, including a stay at home requirement and prohibiting public and private gatherings of any number of people among persons not part of a single household.
+That order was extended twice, most recently on Friday, April 24th, when Governor Whitmer extended that suspension of such activities, with some revisions, until at least May 15th.
 While we are sensitive to the Biblical imperative in Hebrews 10:25 to meet together as a church body for regular corporate worship, we also want to honor the command in Romans 13 to be submissive to our governing authorities.
 And, we want to be sensitive to the potential realities of the current Coronavirus situation, and to ensure that we are a positive witness for Jesus Christ and the Gospel in our community.

-Here’s how we ask you to continue to participate and engage starting this week:
+Here’s how we ask you to continue to participate and engage with us as we continue to be the church during these challenging circumstances:

 Please reach out to the Elders via email if you have any questions or concerns.